isyuricunha/isyuricunha/readme.md

 If possible, follow me here again.<br>

-Most of my repos are private, but the new projects will be opened.<br>
+Most of my repos are private, but the new projects will be opened.<br><br>

-I'm currently focused on translating my GitHub projects to English.<br><br>

 ### <h2 align="center">Curiosities ✨</h2>